 Are their end users willing to pay more for increased security?
 It is critical to balance heavy investment with potential return.

-We see plenty of different business models and a huge range of ways that the market is monetizing IoT, including additional services that can be offered at an extra cost.
+We see plenty of different business models and a huge range of ways that the market is monetizing IoT and achieving ROI, including additional services that can be offered at an extra cost.
 We’ve also seen OEMs creating products-as-a-service and charging a monthly fee or integrating the costs into their existing contracts.
 Keep in mind that connecting and managing IoT is an ongoing cost, so how can you best fit that cost into your current plans?

 For some customers, their previous model has been to sell their hardware once and that’s their revenue.
 Encountering the ongoing costs to service their IoT devices drives them rethink how they sell to their market.
 Another option would be leveraging your connectivity platform and selling it onwards to empower your customers to gain insights for their business as well.